Skip to content

 Evaluation

-The test passes if root detection checks are observed.
+The test case fails if no instances of root detection checks are observed.
 However, results from this test should be interpreted as evidence of the presence of root detection logic, not as an assessment of its robustness or effectiveness.
 See Implementing Root Detection.

 Expected False Negatives: